eckoecho/OpenAPI/README.md

 Davinci-001 model to:
 * write a LinkedIn profile description based off of a small portion of text about yourself
 * ingest text from a PDF resume and adapt it to meet the job description of your choice

+## Prerequisits:
+For ease of working between programming and writing I use Jupyter Notebooks thru the writing prompts.

+## Files:
+`StartResume.ipynb`. --> You'll want to use this file as a starting point, as I mentioned above, you'll have to give details about yourself.
+I'm broken it down into a few intriguing questions.